samply-app/embed-demo/README.md

 # embed-demo
-An example of how to use Samply embedded players.
+An example showing how to use Samply embedded players.